AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 ### Balance Service

-The balance service allows the local supplier to communicate the current balance of the voucher code to Reward Gateway.
+The balance service allows the local supplier to communicate the current balance of the voucher code to Company.
 This is especially useful for reloadable cards, but also can help the member understand what balance is available on their voucher without having to check in-store with the retailer.

 <img src="https://github.com/AjayPi/ajaypi.github.io/raw/main/docs/images/metaretail7.png">

 In the above example, for a reloadable voucher, the member clicks the “check balance” option within My Account.
 This triggers a Balance service request to the Business Unit’s supplier endpoint, which in turn requests balance details from the local supplier.
-Some suppliers opt to directly send the balance back to Reward Gateway, whereas others instead opt to send a URL to a page where the member can view the balance.
+Some suppliers opt to directly send the balance back to Company, whereas others instead opt to send a URL to a page where the member can view the balance.

 ### Refund Service